messdev072/pokedexCLI/README.md

 go test ./...
 ```
 ### Some command to begin with
-"help": Displays a help message
+"help": Displays a help message,
-"exit": Exit the Pokedex
+"exit": Exit the Pokedex,
-"map" : Display 20 locations in Pokemon World
+"map" : Display 20 locations in Pokemon World,
-"mapb": Display 20 previous locations in Pokemon World
+"mapb": Display 20 previous locations in Pokemon World,
-"explore": Display Pokemons in area
+"explore": Display Pokemons in area,
-"catch": Attemp to catch a pokemon and add to pokedex
+"catch": Attemp to catch a pokemon and add to pokedex,
-"inspect": Inspect a caught pokemon
+"inspect": Inspect a caught pokemon,
 "pokedex": Display your pokedex
 ### Submit a pull request